Personality and Fallbacks

 - Dialect awareness: tailor spelling and idioms (e.g., UK vs US) for authenticity.

 - Emotion control: add subtle stage directions in system messages.
-Too many will create a charicature.
+Too many will create a caricature.

 Crafting a system persona